kyliedelamater/cybersecurity_home_lab/Cybersecurity Tools/Exploring Ubuntu Home Lab.md

 2) Ran 'sudo apt upgrade' to install any updates my system needed.
 3) Ran 'sudo reboot' to guarantee the system applied all updates consistently.

-Lab:
-4)
+User Tasks:

 ![Switch to Root User Command](../images/l1q4.png)

-I switched to the root user, which can differentiated by the # at the end of the line rather than a $.
+4) I switched to the root user, which can differentiated by the # at the end of the line rather than a $.
 It is also root@ instead of delamaterk@.

-5)
 ![useradd and adduser commands](../images/l1q5.png)

-The useradd command only creates the user, while adduser uses a perl script to create a password and home directory for the user.
+5) The useradd command only creates the user, while adduser uses a perl script to create a password and home directory for the user.
 As you can see, I had trouble with setting the password because I though bad password meant I had to do a different password.

 ![Switching to user sally](../images/l1q6.png)